2017-2018 Academic Year

 NOTE: For those participating in either medical or childcare reimbursement accounts, you will need either use the debit card issued to you at the beginning of the plan year or file claim forms with Harrison Group along with the explanation of benefit forms you receive from Highmark PPO or the receipt from your childcare provider.
 Claim forms are found here.

-We strongly encourage you to complete the Annual Open Enrollment form at the Benefits Fair on April 18th.
+We strongly encourage you to complete the Annual Open Enrollment form at the Benefits Fair on April 24th.
 On this form you need to list your health, dental, vision, and supplemental insurance coverage choices.
 There will also be a separate FSA/Section 125 enrollment form from the Harrison Group.
-Please consult the AFLAC representative (Kellie Arendt, 574-596-0374) to enroll and determine your premium amount.

-If you do not fill out an Annual Open Enrollment form for 2016-2017, we will continue the same coverage you elected in 2015-2016 on medical, dental, vision, and supplemental insurances.
-If you do not fill out an FSA/Section 125 form, we will also assume you do NOT want to participate in the medical or childcare reimbursement accounts in 2016-2017.
+If you do not fill out an Annual Open Enrollment form for 2017-2018, we will continue the same coverage you elected in 2016-2017 on medical, dental, and vision insurances.
+If you do not fill out an FSA/Section 125 form, we will also assume you do NOT want to participate in the medical or childcare reimbursement accounts in 2017-2018.

-If you are enrolling in dental, health, vision, or any supplemental insurance for the first time or changing coverage, you must complete new enrollment forms.
+If you are enrolling in dental, health, or vision insurance for the first time or changing coverage, you must complete new enrollment forms.
 Completing the open enrollment form alone will not change your coverage.
 Insurance applications will be available at the Benefits Fair or from the HR office.

 TIAA-CREF and Everence Financial representatives will be available at the Benefits Fair or you may contact them directly anytime about enrolling.
 Changing the amount withheld from your paycheck for your retirement fund can be done anytime during the year so is not part of the open window/enrollment period.
 Please request a salary reduction agreement from the HR office.